cc-api/container-integrity-measurement-agent/tools/cvm-image-rewriter/plugins/06-install-tdx-guest-kernel/README.md

 # Prerequisite

-Prepare the local repository and confirm that there are Debian packages related to the TDX kernel in the `/jammy/amd64/` directory of this repository.
+Prepare the local repository and confirm that there are Debian packages related to the TDX kernel in this repository.
 It is recommended to place this local repository in the `pre-stage/artifacts/` directory.
 ```
 mkdir -p ./pre-stage/artifacts
 mv <your guest repo> ./pre-stage/artifacts/